This blog was originally posted in 2015 and updated in September 2020.

 By learning about and incorporating elements of home into children’s daily experiences educators assist the growth of a child’s sense of identity, belonging, and connectedness.

-Knowing about a child’s world beyond the early childhood setting has another benefit; educators can support children and families when aspects of life change or become challenging.
+Knowing about a child’s world beyond the early learning service has another benefit; educators can support children and families when aspects of life change or become challenging.

 Life is great and not so great

 Lifestyles we lead develop and occur through conscious choice, or due to circumstances and necessities beyond anyone’s control.

 Holidays, fly in fly out employment, military deployment, business trips, hospital stays, separation, or divorce are a part of life and for some, a part of everyday life.
 Each of these situations present positives and negatives, be they intended or unintended and might be affecting a child and their family … And sometimes, due to these particular circumstances and situations, children and their families need extra support from us.

 Early childhood educators will not always know about family circumstances.
 At different times, families can be more or less open about sharing details.
 That is OK.
 Generally, families will share what they deem essential, and more, when they feel safe to do so.
 The relationships and partnerships we develop with families can assist this.

 However, sometimes we can only assume that families need support from our observations and our interactions with families and children.

 The home environment, and the families that occupy them, play a primary role in the ongoing development of children and young people.
 Families can include parents, carers, grandparents and kin who care for a child.